andreafalletti/hyprland-/Installation.md

 Login managers are not officially supported, but here's a short compatibility list:
 - SDDM → Works flawlessly
 - GDM → Works with the caveat of crashing Hyprland on the first launch
-- ly → Afaik, it works without issues.
+- ly → Works with minor issues and/or caveats